cdapio/cdap/cdap-docs/examples-manual/source/examples/decision-tree-regression.rst

 The *ModelDataService* Service
 ------------------------------
-This service has three endpoints.
+This service has three endpoints:

-The ``labels`` endpoint is used to upload labeled data for training and testing.
+- ``labels`` endpoint is used to upload labeled data for training and testing
-The ``models`` endpoint is used to list the ids of all models trained so far.
+- ``models`` endpoint is used to list the IDs of all models trained to date
-The ``models/{model-id}`` endpoint is used to retrieve metadata about a specific model.
+- ``models/{model-id}`` endpoint is used to retrieve metadata about a specific model

 ..
 Building and Starting